KooEeVee/dbwebapp/README.md

 ## Features
 - Create a user account
 - Log in and log out
-- Upload a file or files (csv or json) to the user account
+- Upload a file or files (csv) to the user account
 - Pick the data fields for analysis
 - Select an analysis tool for the data fields; for example a trend graph or monthly average value
 - Select a time range for the data